-- ✓ Annual election of directors - ✓ Majority vote standard in uncontested elections, with director resignation policy - ✓ Special stockholders meetings can be called by stockholders owning at least 15% of our outstanding shares - ✓ Proxy access right to permit a stockholder, or a group of up to 30 stockholders, owning at least 3% of our outstanding shares continuously for at least 3 years, to nominate up to the greater of 2 directors or 20% of our Board for inclusion in our proxy statement - ✓ Independent Board, all but our Chief Executive Officer - ✓ Executive session of independent directors held at each Board and committee meeting - ✓ Independent Presiding Director provides strong independent leadership of our Board - ✓ Retirement policy for directors - ✓ Annual Board and committee self-evaluations and peer reviews - ✓ Nonemployee directors expected to hold net shares upon vesting or exercise of equity awarded after 2011 until Board service ends - ✓ Senior management succession planning considered at each regularly scheduled Board meeting - ✓ Active stockholder engagement - ✓ Robust code of ethics in our Global Business Practice Standards - ✓ Corporate sustainability report - ✓ "Clawback" policy for performance-based compensation
+- ✓ Annual election of directors - ✓ Board refreshment and director skill set aligned with corporate strategy - ✓ Majority vote standard in uncontested elections, with director resignation policy. - ✓ Special stockholders meetings can be called by stockholders owning at least 15% of our outstanding shares - ✓ Proxy access right to permit a stockholder, or a group of up to 30 stockholders, owning at least 3% of our outstanding shares continuously for at least 3 years, to nominate up to the greater of 2 directors or 20% of our Board for inclusion in our annual meeting proxy statement - ✓ Independent Board, all but our Chief Executive Officer - ✓ Executive session of independent directors held at each Board and committee meeting - ✓ Lead Independent Director provides strong independent leadership of our Board - ✓ Retirement policy for directors - ✓ Annual Board and committee self-evaluations and peer reviews - ✓ Encourage continuing director education with designated annual reimbursement policy - ✓ Formal director orientation and continuing education program - ✓ Nonemployee directors expected to hold net shares upon vesting or exercise of equity awarded after 2011 until Board service - ✓ Senior management succession planning considered at each regularly scheduled Board meeting. - ✓ Active stockholder engagement - ✓ Robust code of ethics in our Global Business Practice Standards - ✓ Board oversight of risk management - ✓ Corporate sustainability report and receipt of numerous recognitions for our sustainability practices - ✓ "Clawback" policy for performance-based compensation

-- X No stockholder rights plan ("poison pill") - X No supermajority voting provisions in the Company's organizational documents
+- No pledging or hedging of Edwards' securities by directors, executives, employees with a title of "vice president" or above and "insiders" under our insider trading policy - No stockholder rights plan ("poison pill") - No supermajority voting provisions in the Company's organizational documents